latchset/jwcrypto/docs/source/index.rst

 Encryption (JOSE) Web Standards as they are being developed in the JOSE_ IETF Working Group and related technology.

-JWCrypto is Python2 and Python3 compatible and uses the Cryptography_ package for all the crypto functions.
+JWCrypto uses the Cryptography_ package for all the crypto functions.

 .. _JOSE: https://datatracker.ietf.org/wg/jose/charter/
 .. _Cryptography: https://cryptography.io/